 Please be aware that Uber does not operate in The Riviera Maya and you will not be able to book a taxi as the only taxis allowed to pick-up from Cancun airport are the designated airport taxis.
 Returning to Cancun airport from Tulum is a little different as you will have no issue booking a local taxi or hiring a driver, more on this later!

-Take a private shuttle from Cancun airport to Tulum
+Take a private or Shared shuttle from Cancun airport to Tulum

-If you are not on a backpacker’s tight budget, it’s your first time in Mexico, and you speak no Spanish then I highly recommend booking a private airport transfer from Cancun to Tulum.
-It’s going to be the fastest and easiest option for you.
+If you are not on a backpacker’s tight budget, it’s your first time in Mexico, and you speak no Spanish then I highly recommend booking on one of the private Cancun to Tulum shuttles.
+It’s going to be the fastest and easiest option for you, I fully recommend checking out the prices for shared and private shuttles with GuateGo.

 Book an airport transfer Cancun to Tulum through your hotel